Permanent keys

 Boundkeys gives people, apps, contractors, and agents controlled AI access with budgets, expiry, audit logs, and provider keys kept safely in the vault.

-scope matched support.reply
+scope matched support.ticket.summary

 Why this exists